So,Who are we anyway?

 As Property Supervisor, Tim is in charge of the care of Trinity’s buildings and grounds.
 He manages the operations of the church’s buildings,

 Tim is an honorably discharged US Navy Submariner with extensive supervisory, managerial, and technical experience gained as a small business owner, marine service engineer and quality assurance program manager.
-Tim lives in Bradley Beach with his wife Susan and their two adult sons.
-He is most at home in the outdoors, whether it be hiking, camping, boating, or swimming.
-He also enjoys listening to music, cooking, and playing with their dog Iggy.
+Tim lives in Bradley Beach with his amazing wife Susan and their dog Iggy.
+He is most at home outdoors, whether it be hiking, camping, boating, or swimming.
+He also enjoys listening to music, cooking, and playing with Iggy.

 Photo of Derek Minno-Bloom, Director of Social Justice